What is the retina?

 The detachment of the retina is more frequent in middle-aged, short-sighted people.
 However, it is quite uncommon and only about one person in ten thousand is affected.
 It is rare in young adults.

 What is the treatment?

 If you get help early, it may only be necessary to have laser or freezing treatment.
 This is usually performed under local anesthesia.
 Frequently, however, an operation will be needed to repair a hole or put the retina back in place.
-In around 80 per cent of cases the retina can be repaired with a single operation.
-One in five patients require more than one surgery to fix the retina.
+In around 80 per cent of cases, the retina can be repaired with a single operation.
+One in five patients requires more than one surgery to fix the retina.
 The operation does not usually cause much pain, but your eye will be sore and swollen for

 a few days afterwards.
 Typically, you will be in the hospital for a few hours on the day of the operation.
 We want to reassure you that the surgeon does not take your eye out of its socket to operate on it.

 To learn more about vitrectomy procedure for retinal detachment go here

 How much vision can I expect after a successful operation?

 This depends on how much the retina has detached and for how long.
 The shadow caused by the detachment will usually disappear when the retina has been put back in place.
 If your ability to see fine detail has been damaged before the operation (ie the macula if off), the central vision may not fully recover after surgery.
 If a gas bubble is injected in the eye, your vision will be blurred for a couple of weeks.